-Management has recently completed a detailed in-house review of the prospective targets contained within its flagship Salvadora property.
-That review was prompted by the need to formulate a going forward strategy for the Corporation given the results of the recently completed Phase 4 drilling program on the Caballo Muerto zone - in which significant gold intercepts were obtained in porphyry style alteration.
-Follow-up work has commenced at Cabello Muerto and at several other targets as well.
-The work will generate a set of high priority drill targets, including Cabello Muerto itself.
+During Q4 2023 and Q1 2024, management of the Corporation completed a detailed review of the various targets that are contained within its flagship Salvadora property in Chile.
+That review was prompted by the need to formulate a going forward strategy for the Corporation given the results of the recently completed Phase 4 drilling program on the Caballo Muerto target - in which significant gold intercepts were obtained within porphyry style alteration.